Lower HOA fees

 3. Prioritize expenses – Prioritize essential expenses, such as maintenance and repairs, over non-essential services.
 This will help you allocate your budget more effectively.

-By conducting a budget audit and identifying areas where costs can be cut, you can keep your HOA budget under control and ensure that your community is getting the most value for its money.
+By conducting a budget audit and identifying areas where costs can be reduced, you can maintain control over your HOA budget and ensure that your community is getting the best value for its money.

 Tip #2: Negotiate with Vendors